hodyroff/scs-training/Virtualization/Kolla-OSISM.md

   your customers might feel less happy whereas your savings are minimal
 * Reserve some cores (1C +5% of all) and some RAM (4GiB + 4% of all) for the host
 * Turn on hyperthreading if it's secure on your CPU, it add ~20% CPU power
-    - Lower max. oversubscription ratio from 5/Core to 3/Thread then
+    - Lower max. over-subscription ratio from 5/Core to 3/Thread then

 #### Sizing: Control Nodes
 * Avoid these to hit their limits